wouterwln/wouterwln.github.io/index.md

 - Bayesian Machine Learning and Active Inference, designing bio-inspired real-time learning intelligent agents using Free Energy Minimisation.
 - Julia programming language and its ecosystem, especially the development of an Active Inference ecosystem in Julia (see [RxEnvironments.jl](https://github.com/biaslab/RxEnvironments.jl) and [RxInfer.jl](https://www.rxinfer.ml))
 - Usage of gradient-based methods in the analysis and improvement of sport performance.
-Co-owner of MakesPerfect, where I try to integrate state-of-the-art learning techniques in the world of sports.
+Co-owner of [MoreMovement](https://moremovement.nl/), where I try to integrate state-of-the-art learning techniques in the world of sports.